De Sitter vacua -- when are `subleading corrections' really subleading?: Dangerous corrections?

-Recall that a solution in the weakly-warped regime must also satisfy \eqref{eq:W0V-bound}, which gives, parametrically,\footnote{Note that although this condition from \eqref{eq:W0V-bound} may seem to imply that we need $W_0 \gg 1$, and not just $A W_0 \gg 1$, when replacing the volume modulus vev \eqref{eq:solV}, $\mathcal{V} \sim W_0 g_s/A$, we recover \eqref{eq:AW0_bound} and the large $A W_0$ bound.}
+This condition is also easily satisfied, but it does have interesting implications.
+Firstly, recall that a solution in the weakly-warped regime must also satisfy \eqref{eq:W0V-bound}, which gives, parametrically,\footnote{Note that although this condition from \eqref{eq:W0V-bound} may seem to imply that we need $W_0 \gg 1$, and not just $A W_0 \gg 1$, when replacing the volume modulus vev \eqref{eq:solV}, $\mathcal{V} \sim W_0 g_s/A$, we recover \eqref{eq:AW0_bound} and the large $A W_0$ bound.}